-When he or she needs them.
-That may be as young as a few months of age.
+When should a child get their first pair of glasses?
+The answer may be as young as a few months of age.

 Healthcare providers who specialize in children's eye care say kids usually become nearsighted or farsighted between ages 6 and 12.
 Farsightedness may be diagnosed even earlier, sometimes in infancy.
 Even infants can wear glasses if they need help to see well.
 Experts agree that all children should have an eye screening before they enter school.
 In addition, the American Academy of Ophthalmology (AAO) and the American Optometric Association (AOA) also advise that all infants, preschoolers, and school-age children be screened for vision problems.
-An ophthalmologist or optometrist should examine any child who doesn’t pass one of the screening tests below.
+An ophthalmologist or optometrist should check any child who doesn’t pass one of the screening tests below.

 The AAO and AOA advise these screenings:

 A pediatrician or healthcare provider should check a newborn's eyes to make sure they are healthy.
 (An ophthalmologist or optometrist should look at all newborns at risk of developing serious vision problems in childhood.
 They should also check those with developmental delays.)
 Not all visual problems are because of abnormal focus.
 Babies may be born with cataracts, cloudy corneas, or other problems that affect vision.

 A healthcare provider should check the eyes of children between 6 months and 1 year of age.

 A healthcare provider should do a vision screening between ages 3 and 3 ½ years.
 The focus should be on checking visual acuity.
 A formal test of visual acuity should be done by age 5.